 Welcome to Community Radio and Digital Skills Course.
 This video tutorial will explain a little about the project before moving onto how to navigate an overview of the learning and the course content.

-After you complete and finish each section please go the “Lets Talk!
-Your Opinions Are Important!”
-Section at the beginning of the course.
+After you complete and finish each section please go to the “Lets Talk!
+Your Opinions Are Important!” section at the beginning of the course.
 This is the space we will use as our shared learning space to reflect on our learning, to share our learning with others and to re-learn from others.
-In order to achieve your digital badge certification, you must engage in this section and leave a total of 3 to 5 posts in any of the discussion threads.
+In order to achieve your digital badge certification, you must engage in this section and leave a total of 3 posts in any of the discussion threads.
+Use whatever medium you are most comfortable with MP3, Video, or text.

 Everyone is learning at a different pace, and as facilitators, we try to let you as the group direct us in facilitating your learning needs, so do not worry if you see course content that we have not covered as it will be covered at some point.